 ORDER BY OBJECT_NAME(id)

-The SQL Server SYS.SQL_MODULES is a system object catalogue view.
-It’s used to fetch the user-defined source code of the stored procedure.
+The SQL Server SYS.SQL_MODULES is a system object catalog view that fetches the user-defined source code of the stored procedure.

 SELECT